primaza/primaza/docs/book/src/architecture/application-agent.md

 When a ServiceClaim is created in Primaza's Control Plane's Namespace, Primaza builds the ServiceBinding and Service Endpoint Definition Secrets and pushes them resources to all the application namespaces of matching ClusterEnvironments.
 The ServiceClaim controller in Primaza Control Plane watches RegisteredService resources.
-Any change made to `ServiceEndpointDefinition` values in RegisteredService are propogated to the secret and ServiceBinding resource in application namespace by Primaza.
+Any change made to `ServiceEndpointDefinition` values in RegisteredService are propagated to the secret and ServiceBinding resource in application namespace by Primaza.

 #### Claiming from Application Namespace